 - There are hundreds of thousands of Illinois motor vehicle collisions annually.

 - About twenty percent of truck accidents involving a passenger car or other vehicles have injuries.

-- Only one percent of auto accidents cause fatalities.
+- Fatal crashes account for about one percent of auto accidents

 - Trucks played a part in over a quarter of all these deadly crashes.

-- Most crashes occur during the day but most fatal incidents happen at night.
+- Most semi-truck crashes occur during the day, but most fatal incidents happen at night.

 Deadly Truck Accident FAQs

-Below are some frequently asked questions raised by families coping with the loss of a loved one in a truck accident.
+Below are some frequently asked questions raised by families coping with losing a loved one in a truck accident.
 A fatal truck accident lawyer has answered some of those questions below.

-We appreciate that these questions may give rise to additional questions.
+We appreciate that these questions may give rise to more answers.
 Consequently, we invite you to contact our law firm for a free consultation with a top-rated truck accident lawyer.

 Trucking is one of the most dangerous forms of transportation.
-The Bureau of Labor reports that there are around thirty truck accident fatalities for every one hundred thousand truck drivers.
+The Bureau of Labor reports around thirty truck accident fatalities for every one hundred thousand truck drivers.

 It might surprise you to learn that almost one thousand people died in truck accidents in 2019.
-This number represents only about 2.5 percent of all fatal accident cases but it shows you just how deadly trucking can be.
+Of course, this number represents only about 2.5 percent of all fatal accident cases, but it shows you just how deadly trucking can be.

 Should I Hire a Lawyer to Pursue a Fatal Trucking Accident Case?

-While there is no legal requirement that you hire a lawyer to pursue a wrongful death case, many families appreciate having representation when it comes to dealing with commercial carriers.
+While there is no legal requirement for hiring a lawyer to pursue a wrongful death case, many families appreciate having representation when dealing with commercial carriers.

-Aside from the legalities of attempting to prove liability and causation, families may wish to have a lawyer who is experienced with commercial vehicles, such as trucks.
+Aside from the legalities of attempting to prove liability and causation, families may wish to have a lawyer experienced with commercial vehicles, such as trucks.

-Not only can your attorney assist you with navigating the legal system, but they can also ensure that you receive a full and fair settlement for your case.
+Not only can your accident lawyer assist you with navigating the legal system, but they can also ensure that you receive a full and fair settlement for your case.
 Typically, the defendants' insurance companies will negotiate a settlement to resolve a tractor-trailer accident to avoid an unpredictable jury outcome.

 Which Trucking Companies Have the Most Accidents?

-According to industry studies, Werner Enterprises, Swift transportation, and U.S. Xpress had the most collisions over a two-year period.
-There were many other large trucking firms behind them though that caused significant injury.
+According to industry studies, Werner Enterprises, Swift Transportation, and U.S. Xpress had the most accidents over two years.
+In addition, many other large trucking firms besides them caused significant injury to innocent victims.

-For more information on safety records of commercial carriers, look here.
+For more information on the safety records of commercial carriers, look here.

-A statute of limitations governs all injury cases and wrongful death lawsuits for filing a lawsuit.
+A statute of limitations governs all injury cases and wrongful death lawsuits for filing a claim.
 Your failure to file a lawsuit within the time will forever bar your recovery.
-In Illinois, you have two years to file a wrongful death case (see 735 ILCS 5/13-202).
+You have two years to file a wrongful death case in Illinois (see 735 ILCS 5/13-202).

 Sample Illinois Truck Accident Cases